ksnortum/wordle-kotlin/README.md

 ## Colors

 Being red/green colorblind, I am sensitive to the choice of colors.
 The NYTimes version of Wordle uses orange and green, which are very hard for me to tell apart.
-So the letters that are in the right place are still orange, but the background is white (or grey on a terminal with a white background.)
-This makes it easy for me to tell the two apart, but is still the color scheme that most people are used to.
+So the letters that are in the right place are still green, but the background is white (or grey on a terminal with a white background.)
+This makes it easy for me to distinguish the two, but is still the color scheme that most people are used to.

 ## Dictionary

 The dictionary is just a text file called `words.txt` with one word per line located in `src/main/resources`.
 You can also build your own dictionary.
-If your system has a text dictionary with on word per line, like `/usr/share/dict/words`, there is a Python program in `src/main/resources` called `build_words.py` that will create the file from scratch.
+If your system has a text dictionary with one word per line, like `/usr/share/dict/words`, there is a Python program in `src/main/resources` called `build_words.py` that will create the file from scratch.